-- (a) The Issuer shall, not later than the November 1 immediately following the end of the Issuer's Fiscal Year, commencing with the year ending December 31, 2024, file with the MSRB, through EMMA, the following financial information and operating data (the "Annual Report"): - (1) The audited financial statements of the Issuer for the prior Fiscal Year, in substantially the format contained in the Official Statement relating to the Bonds.
-A more detailed explanation of the accounting basis and method of preparation of the financial statements is contained in the Official Statement relating to the Bonds.
-If audited financial statements are not available by the time the Annual Report is required to be provided pursuant to this Section, the Annual Report shall contain unaudited financial statements in a format similar to the financial statements contained in the final Official Statement relating to the Bonds, and the audited financial statements shall be provided in the same manner as the Annual Report promptly after they become available. - (2) Updates as of the end of the Fiscal Year of certain financial information and operating data contained in the final Official Statement related to the Bonds, as described in Exhibit A, in substantially the same format contained in the final Official Statement with such adjustments to formatting or presentation determined to be reasonable by the Issuer.
+- (a) The Issuer shall, not later than November 1 of each year, commencing with the year ending December 31, 2025, file with the MSRB, through EMMA, the following financial information and operating data (the "Annual Report"): - (1) The audited financial statements of the Issuer for the prior Fiscal Year, in substantially the format contained in the Official Statement relating to the Notes.
+A more detailed explanation of the accounting basis and method of preparation of the financial statements is contained in the Official Statement relating to the Notes.
+If audited financial statements are not available by the time the Annual Report is required to be provided pursuant to this Section, the Annual Report shall contain unaudited financial statements in a format similar to the financial statements contained in the final Official Statement relating to the Notes, and the audited financial statements shall be provided in the same manner as the Annual Report promptly after they become available. - (2) Updates as of the end of the Fiscal Year of certain financial information and operating data contained in the final Official Statement related to the Notes, as described in Exhibit A, in substantially the same format contained in the final Official Statement with such adjustments to formatting or presentation determined to be reasonable by the Issuer.